Growth of the Wang-Casati-Prosen counter in an integrable billiard: Irrational rotations

-\end{theorem} The set $\Sigma$ is described explicitly in terms of continued fraction expansion of its elements, see Theorem \ref{thm_main} of Section \ref{sec:main}.
+\end{theorem} \chris{ } { \begin{remark} The set $\Sigma$ in Theorem \ref{thm_main_main} is described explicitly in terms of continued fraction expansion of its elements, see Theorem \ref{thm_main} of Section \ref{sec:main}.
 The description of the full measure set of initial conditions $\Omega(\sigma)$ is given in Remark \ref{remark_fullmeasinit} of Section \ref{sec:main}.
-It remains an interesting open question whether the conditions on $\sigma$ and $x_0$ are indeed necessary; see also our remarks at the end of Section \ref{sec:main}.
+It remains an interesting open question whether the conditions on $\sigma$ and $x_0$ are indeed necessary and whether the growth along a subsequence could be strengthened to growth along the entire sequence, which would replace the $\limsup$ in (\ref{eq_thm_main_main}) by a limit; see also our remarks at the end of Section \ref{sec:main}. \end{remark}